UNIV. OF HOUSTON (Texas) (BA, Political Sci., CUM LAUDE)

 --All new/ continuing Students (or if underage, a Parent/Guardian) MUST "have on file" with WyzAnt "a valid form of payment" information before any lesson can be scheduled/started by a "Good...Dependable" tutor--like ME!
 This is MUCH APPRECIATED!

---PARENTS: Prefer student that's 12 years of age and older, or with middle school" education and beyond attainment-- thank you.
+--PARENTS: Prefer your child/teen to be at least 12 years of age, with 6-8 grade "middle school" education attainment-- thank you.

---For those 28 miles or more from my home, or requiring extraordinary "labor" per lesson, or If paying for parking, I assess a small fee per hour to cover costs.
-If you're in Prince William and Fauquier Counties VIRGINIA, Eastern and Western MARYLAND [Greater Baltimore (City and County), Anne Arundel Co.
+--For those living 28 miles or more from my home, or requiring extraordinary "labor" per lesson, or If paying for parking, I assess a small fee per hour to cover costs.
+If you're far south and west of Leesburg, or in Prince William and Fauquier Counties VIRGINIA; Eastern and Western MARYLAND [Greater Baltimore (City and County), Anne Arundel Co.
 (Annapolis), Washington Co.
 (Hagerstown)] or WEST VIRGINIA/PENNSYLVANIA, that fee applies.

---Because the internet has pitfalls, I choose to not engage in any online tutoring.
-I prefer person to person, "old-school/since the dawn of time" tutoring, thank you.
-At my discretion, may consider providing limited online efforts, and only with an established client.
+--Because the internet has pitfalls, and because telephone calls and text messages are deemed unreliable, unprofessional by quite a few education instructors, I will not engage in any online, telephone-called or text-messaged tutoring with a new, un-established student, thank you.
+I prefer person to person, "old-school/since the dawn of time" tutoring.
+At my discretion, may consider providing very limited online efforts, and only with an established client.

 THANK YOU for choosing me!
 You will appreciate HIGH QUALITY at an AFFORDABLE price than other tutors.
 I look forward to being of service to YOU!